Singer and rapper Sean Kingston is back in his home state of Florida, where he’s accused of committing more than $1 million dollars in fraud.

 NBC 6 Miami reported Kingston was recently sued for “allegedly not paying for purchased items, including a 232-inch TV that Kingston was seen posing in front of in a picture.”

-The news station reported the lawsuit alleged Kingston had Ver Ver Entertainment install the expensive TV system in his home without paying off the bill.
+The news station said the lawsuit alleged Kingston had Ver Ver Entertainment install the expensive TV system in his home without paying off the bill.
 The lawsuit said the singer claimed he and Justin Bieber would do commercials for the company in exchange for a lower down payment and store credit.

 Attorney Dennis Card, who is representing plaintiff Ver Ver Entertainment in the lawsuit, talked to reporters outside the singer’s house during the raid.
 Card accused Kingston of “systematic fraud.”